YigaelBalderrama/DirtyCode/refactoring.md

 ### Aclaration
-It is recommended to check each codesmell refactoring looking at the commit where a refactoring ocurred.
+It is recommended to check each refactoring looking at the commit where a refactoring ocurred and checking the code smell lines in a previous version from the refectoring commit.
 This is to avoid confusion as some code may change it's lines from version to version because of the refactoring.

 ### Code smell #1
 * Smell:  "Naming matters"